- What characterises high quality teaching in teacher education and teaching about teaching?

 - Coherence and tensions between pedagogical theory, didactics and professional practice in relation to curriculum and policy document in teacher education.

-"You will become a teacher..." consists of three coordinated projects that, in various ways, contribute to explore, describe and document teaching and learning that can be connected to the concept of pedagogical interactional competence:
+"You will become a teacher..." consists of three coordinated projects that, in various ways, contribute to explore, describe and document teaching and learning:

 1. Professional practice - Embodied perspective on teaching and learning